How Anycast Works - An Introduction to Networking

 - Load balancing.
 Load balancing can be utilized in the case that there are multiple nodes all within the same geographic distance from the request.
 This takes some of the resource requirements off of a singular node and disperses them across multiple nodes.

-- Difficult to Implement.
-Implementing IP Anycast is a complex endeavour that requires additional hardware, reliable upstream providers, and proper traffic routing.
+- Difficult to implement.
+Implementing IP anycast is a complex endeavor that requires additional hardware, reliable upstream providers, and proper traffic routing.

 An Autonomous System is a single or collection of networks all administered by the same administrator.
 Autonomous Systems each have a unique ASN, or Autonomous System Number, for use in BGP routing since each ASN identifies each network on the internet.